CallismartLtd/smart-woo-service-invoicing/readme.md

 ## Usage

-1. Create a 'Service Product' from the WooCommerce product page.
+1. Create a 'Service Product' from the plugin's service product page.
-2. Set billing cycles, sign-up fees, and other parameters specific to your service.
+2. Set billing cycles, sign-up fees, and other parameters specific to the service you offer.
 3. Customers can now personalise their service details during sign-up.
-4. Manage orders effortlessly through the WooCommerce order edit page.
+4. Manage orders effortlessly through the Service Order page.
 5. Automatic invoice generation simplifies the renewal process.

 ## Feedback and Contributions